redundans/featured-content-manager/readme.txt

 1. Download the plugin and upload the zip-file via Plugins -> Add new in WordPress
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Add your license under Settings->Featured Content
-3. Now you are ready to use Featured Content Manager
+4. Now you are ready to use Featured Content Manager

 == Frequently Asked Questions ==